Chronography of Chemistry and the Elements

 1844, Ruthenium was officially discovered by Karl Ernst Klaus, at Kazan University.

-1841, Uranium was first isolated in pure form by Frenchy chemist Professsor Eugene Melchior Peligot.
+1841, Uranium was first isolated in pure form by French chemist Professsor Eugene Melchior Peligot (born 24 February 1811).

 50th 1829, Thorium was discovered by Berzelius.